 I would like religious leaders to proclaim, once again, that different religions, denominations, and sects are importantly different.
 That doesn’t have to imply sectarian conflict—“different” doesn’t mean “ours is the Only True Way”—but even that might be better than “all religions teach the same truth.”
 And, in a country that guarantees religious freedom, sectarian animosity would be preferable to the political culture war.

 Kegan was particularly concerned with ethics.
 He observed that adult cognitive development in general, and ethical development in particular, requires social and cultural support.
 The transition from stage 3 to stage 4 ethics is difficult to accomplish solo.
 Joining a well-functioning social system that demonstrates systematic ethics in action is hugely helpful.
 Unfortunately, Western societies have allowed this “bridge” to fall into disrepair, making getting to stage 4 is harder than it should be.
 Repairing the bridge would be a major step toward defusing the tribal culture war.

 It would also help to reinforce additional sources of meaning that have been particularly undercut by atomization: artistic creativity; a realistic understanding of selfness and its developmental transitions; and—most of all—community.
 This is exactly the project of the fluid mode, in its aspect of addressing the defects of atomization.

 Many political scientists have suggested, uneasily, that people who don’t understand politics shouldn’t be allowed to vote.
 The logic of this is inescapable, but there are strong obvious objections to putting it into practice—even in principle.
-My next post will suggest a way to keep politically uninformed, cognitively tribal people from affecting policy decisions, without depriving them of a vote.
+The following post suggests a way to keep politically uninformed, cognitively tribal people from affecting policy decisions, without depriving them of a vote.